 \section{Conclusion}

 In this work, we have presented a framework with PAA that balances and regularizes the input sources from persona and context.
 The adaptive attention dynamically allocates the weights for persona and context information, while the masking removes the redundant information from two input sources.
-Experimental results on the public dataset demonstrated our framework's superiority in handling the two constraints for the response generation.
+Experimental results on the public dataset demonstrated our framework's superiority in handling the two constraints for response generation.
 Also, through explicit model design, our approach can still achieve promising performance in the low-resource regime.

 There are many potential directions for future research.
-First, it is fascinating to investigating more fusion and weighting methods.
-Also, filtering the important context from history through a memory module would be an interesting direction, with the potential of reducing the computational complexity and enhancing performance by providing key evidences.
+First, it is fascinating to investigate more fusion and weighting methods.
+Also, filtering the important context from history through a memory module would be an interesting direction, with the potential of reducing computational complexity and enhancing performance by providing key evidence.